Consumer Group Rebalancing

 • Scale by adding consumers

-• Maximum consumers = partition count
+• Maximum useful consumers = partition count

-• Each change triggers rebalance
+• Each join or leave triggers a rebalance